nrbxyz/nrbxyz/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am currently a 9th grader studying in Bangalore, I enjoy programming and I am trying to get better Nothing here yet but I have some plans...
+<bold>hello, i am a programmer that is currently learning javascript and python, hoping to get into c# soon. im not that great at it, trying to get better!</bold>